engeir/slides/content/2023-04-24-egu-conference.md

 indicate means from the strongest eruption simulation.

 For comparison, the HadCM3 data points from the figure by Gregory et al. (2016) is also shown in grey "x"-es, as well as annual means from the double and overlapping simulation (red diamonds) and the peak values from both Pinatubo and Tambora.

-There is still substantial noise in the C2W data, but no years across the whole ensemble fall below the "-19" gradient line for AOD values of only 0.02 and higher.
+There is still substantial noise in the C2W data, but ~~no years across the whole ensemble~~ _only the weak eruption data points (as well as two individual data points from the intermediate and strong)_ fall below the "-19" gradient line for AOD values of only 0.02 and higher.

 | Short Name            | Long Name                                                |
 | :-------------------- | :------------------------------------------------------- |